Amsterdam/ee-docs/internal-docs/deploying.md

 Ensure you are [authenticated with GitHub via command-line](https://docusaurus.io/docs/deployment#deploy)

-1. Merge all the latest completed from the `develop` branch to `main`
+1. Merge all the latest completed changes from the `develop` branch to `main`
 2. Run the command `npm run deploy`

 ## GitHub authentication options

-You can use the following commands to vary the GitHub authentication:
+You can use the following commands to switch between SSH for GitHub authentication:

 Using SSH: